3.85 Legislative commission on pensions and retirement.

-(f) The term of the contract between the commission and the actuary retained by the commission is four years.
+(f) The term of the contract between the commission and the actuary retained by the commission is two years, plus not to exceed two one-year extensions before competitive bidding.
 The contract is subject to competitive bidding procedures as specified by the commission.

 Subd.
-12. Allocation of actuarial cost. (a) The commission shall assess each retirement plan specified in subdivision 11, paragraph (b), its appropriate portion of the compensation paid to the actuary retained by the commission for the actuarial valuation calculations, quadrennial projection valuations, and quadrennial experience studies.
-The total assessment is 100 percent of the amount of contract compensation for the actuarial consulting firm retained by the commission for actuarial valuation calculations, including any public employees police and fire plan consolidation accounts of the public employees retirement association established before March 2, 1999, for which the municipality declined merger under section 353.665, subdivision 1, or established after March 1, 1999, annual experience data collection and processing, and quadrennial experience studies and quadrennial projection valuations.
+12. Allocation of actuarial cost. (a) The commission shall assess each retirement plan specified in subdivision 11, paragraph (b), the compensation paid to the actuary retained by the commission for the actuarial valuation calculations, quadrennial projection valuations, and quadrennial experience studies.
+The assessment is 100 percent of the amount of contract compensation for the actuarial consulting firm retained by the commission for actuarial valuation calculations, including the public employees police and fire plan consolidation accounts of the public employees retirement association, annual experience data collection and processing, and quadrennial experience studies.

-The portion of the total assessment payable by each retirement system or pension plan must be determined based on each plan's proportion of the actuarial services required, as determined by the commission's retained actuary, to complete the actuarial valuation calculations, annual experience data collection and processing, and quadrennial experience studies for all plans.
+The portion of the total assessment payable by each retirement system or pension plan must be determined as follows:

-(b) The assessment must be made within 30 days following the end of the fiscal year and must be reported to the executive director of the legislative commission on pensions and retirement and to the chief administrative officers of the applicable retirement plans.
+(b) The assessment must be made following the completion of the actuarial valuation calculations and the experience analysis.
 The amount of the assessment is appropriated from the retirement fund applicable to the retirement plan.
-Receipts from assessments must be transmitted to the executive director of the legislative commission on pensions and retirement and must be deposited in the state treasury and credited to the general fund.
+Receipts from assessments must be deposited in the state treasury and credited to the general fund.

 Official Publication of the State of Minnesota